 At the other end are interactions that are little more than assertive dissent in relation to a particular idea or opinion being put forward.

 More and more we are witnessing the definition of terms such as online abuse and ‘trolls’ expanded to include behaviour and people who seem undeserving of these pejoratives.
-Also troubling is the fact that the same types of behaviour decried as abuse or trollish when used by conservative/non-feminists, are seen as acceptable or even noble when used by feminists/leftists/SJW.
+Also troubling is the fact that the same types of behaviour decried as abuse or trollish when used by conservative/non-feminists, are seen as acceptable or even noble when used by feminists/leftists/woke.
 This issue of finessing definitions to suit a narrative is discussed in another blog post.

 It has been suggested that feminists interpret relatively innocuous messages as hurtful because online communication is a forum where women are truly treated as equals.
 Men speak to women online as men would speak to other men in real life.
 It is said that many women are unaccustomed to this gloves-off banter, and interpret it as vindictive rather than as heartfelt and direct.
 I believe that there is an element of truth to this, although again it is but one of several factors in the mix.